mko1989/acCompaniment/README.md

 # acCompaniment Soundboard

 **acCompaniment** is a professional soundboard application built with Electron, designed for live performance, broadcasting, and advanced audio cue management.
-It offers robust control over audio playback, extensive customization options, and integration capabilities with external hardware and software, including Behringer WING mixers and Bitfocus Companion.
+It offers robust control over audio playback, extensive customization options, and integration capabilities with Bitfocus Companion.

 ## Features